bessinnica/Loc-markdig-azuredocs-test/articles/batch/batch-dotnet-get-started.md

 Batch **tasks** are the individual units of work that execute on the compute nodes.
 A task has a command line and runs the scripts or executables that you specify in that command line.

 To actually perform work, tasks must be added to a job.
 Each [CloudTask][net_task] is configured by using a command-line property and [ResourceFiles][net_task_resourcefiles] (as with the pool's StartTask) that the task downloads to the node before its command line is automatically executed.
-In the *DotNetTutorial* sample project, each task processes only one file.
+In the <em>DotNetTutorial</em> sample project, each task processes only one file.
 Thus, its ResourceFiles collection contains a single element.

 ```csharp
 private static async Task<List<CloudTask>> AddTasksAsync(